TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Here, `e` should match an expression with subexpressions `e1` and `e2` and `ty` should be the type of `e`, while `ty1` and `ty2` should be the expected types of `e1` and `e2`, respectively.
+The strategy `type-task` tries to find an existing type task for an expression.
+If it cannot find such a task, it will call `create-type-task` to create a new one.

 You can follow this pattern for the rules for unary and binary expressions.
 You should define the following rules: